Data-Damilola-Oyewo/Exploration-of-Data-Science-Jobs-Salary-/README.md

 EDA ON DATA SCIENCE JOB SALARIES DATASET

-This task is centres around providing a data visualization on data science jobs salary.
+This task is centred around providing a data visualization on data science jobs salary.
 Data used for this analysis was provided by #10Alytics.
 I made use of certain libraries in Python such as Numpy, pandas, seaborn and matplotlib to achieve my goal of an extensive exploratory analysis of the data at hand.
 Data was loaded into the python script using pandas and feature analysis was thereafter performed in order for me to familiarize with the data- Univariate and Bivariate analysis were conducted on all the categorical and Numeric columns.
 46% of the workforce were in the senior level cadre, while 4% were in the executive position.
 Data scientists, Data Engineer and Data Analyst were the most employed groups among the 51 (fifty-one) various   professionals employed in the organisation.
 It was likewise discovered that 97% of the workers were full time staff members.